Forensic Psychiatry Fellowship

 Manhattan Assisted Outpatient Treatment Program (AOT)

 At this rotation fellows are taught to perform comprehensive forensic examinations for individuals referred for court-mandated outpatient treatment pursuant to Kendra's Law in New York State.
 Testimony is prepared and presented before the Court on each eligible case.
-The population being evaluated consists of a broad demographic spectrum and wide range of psychopathology male and female offenders; ages 18 years and older; and a wide variety of often co-morbid psychiatric disorders.
+The population being evaluated consists of a broad demographic spectrum, a wide range of psychopathology, and male and female offenders.

 The Private Practice of Forensic Psychiatry

 Fellows spend a half-day a week for six months learning about the private practice of general and child and adolescent forensic psychiatry.
-Multiple cases are conducted under the supervistion of expert faculty.
-A wide range of evaluations are offered, including child custody, juvenile justice, criminal responsibility, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, domestic violence and eyewitness cases.
+Multiple cases are conducted under the supervision of expert faculty.
+A wide range of evaluations are offered, including: child custody, juvenile justice, criminal responsibility, personal injury, disability, immigration issues, fitness for duty, testamentary capacity, personal injury, guardianship, domestic violence and eyewitness cases.

 The didactic core curriculum includes educational modules on forensic assessment, criminal law, civil law, mental health law, correctional psychiatry, law and the legal system, ethics, child and adolescent forensic psychiatry, special issues in forensic assessment, introduction to forensic research, and forensic practice; seminars on administrative psychiatry, ethical issues in forensic psychiatry, research methodology, and supervision; addiction medicine for forensic psychiatrists; and a journal club that reviews the latest literature on issues and research in forensic psychiatry.
-1 and a 1/2 days per week are dedicated to this robust curriculum, some of which are shared with the other NYC-area forensic psychiatry fellowships.
+One and one-half days per week are dedicated to this robust curriculum; one day of didactics is shared with the other NYC-area forensic psychiatry fellowships and one half-day is reserved for NYU residents only.

 Supervision and Mentoring